SolaceLabs/pubsubplus-cf-dev/README.md

 If deploying on **Windows**, you must also provide a `-w` option to the `solace_deploy.sh` script.

-**Example:** Deploy the default which is a single instance of a Shared VMR using a self-signed server certificate and evaluation vmr edition.
+**Example:** Deploy the default which is a single instance of a enterprise-shared VMR using a self-signed server certificate and evaluation vmr edition.
 ~~~~
 solace_deploy.sh
 ~~~~